 - Employment Help Desk – Assists clients with finding employment by offering support in the job application process.
 They are assisted with writing up their CV, applying for work online, sending emails and making professional telephone calls, and fax applications.
 There also is a Computer Lab open for clients who are computer literate and able to apply independently.

 - Skills Training Programme – A series of workshops facilitated by the staff with the assistance of interns.
 It will provide job readiness skills to clients, as well as increase their confidence and chances of securing employment.

 - Life Skills & Digital Literacy Workshop – A workshop made up of the different modules:

 - Life Skills: self-esteem, basic financial literacy, conflict resolution, HIV/AIDS awareness

 - Applying for Work: interview skills, phone etiquette

-- Worker’s Rights and Detention & Deportation: labour rights and responsibilities
+- Worker’s Rights and Detention & Deportation: labor rights and responsibilities

 - Digital Literacy: basic Microsoft Suite, Internet, and Email